ewaugh2/ECS189L-Project/README.md

 This information was all stored in the Input Manager, a singleton that was in charge of keeping track the keybindings.

 ## Game Logic

-**Document what game states and game data you managed and what design patterns you used to complete your task.**

 Due to the lack of time of the student in charge of game logic, to obtain the best game possible this part was done by different collaborators